Ikhshids of Sogdia

 The Ikhshids of Sogdia, or Ikhshids of Samarkand, were a series of rulers of Soghdia in Transoxiana, with their capital at Samarkand, during the pre-Islamic and early Islamic periods.

 The princely title "Ikhshid" (from xšyδ, xšēδ "Ruler") is of Iranian origin; scholars have derived it variously from the Old Iranian root khshaeta, "shining, brilliant", or from khshāyathiya, "ruler, king" (which is also the origin of the title shah).
 The Ikhshids of Soghdia, with their capital at Samarkand, are well attested during and after the Muslim conquest of Transoxiana.
 The rulers of the Principality of Farghana were also called "Ikhshids".

 Ikhshids dynasty of Sogdia

 Shishpir, originally ruler of Kish, conquered Samarkand in 631-642 CE and founded the Ikhshid dynasty.
-His rule in Samarkand followed that of the Hunnic tribes who had taken control of the city since around 437 CE.
+His rule in Samarkand followed that of the Hephthalites who had taken control of the city since around 437 CE.
 The founder Shishpir was succeeded by several generations of kings, who are recorded in Chinese chronicles and known through their coinage.